-Japan Diary April–May 2026 18 min read
+Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 Tokyo: Mario, Mt.
 Fuji & the Beautiful, Ordered Chaos of Japan's Capital

-We landed in Tokyo and the city introduced itself the way only Tokyo can — with cleanliness, order in the crowd, a skyline of impossible buildings, and a giant Mario waving at us before we'd even cleared customs.
-You don't ease into Tokyo.
-You instantly fall in love with it.
-After fiddling with route maps and figuring out our Suica cards, we made our way to Hostel Wasabi in Asakusa.
-On the way we realised we were staying a stone's throw from the very famous Senso-ji temple — which felt like a happy accident.
+Tokyo introduces itself the way only Tokyo can — with cleanliness, order inside a crowd, an impossible skyline, and a giant Mario waving at us before we'd even cleared customs.
+After a small dance with route maps and our brand-new Suica cards, we made our way to Hostel Wasabi in Asakusa, and somewhere between the metro and the front door realised we were staying a stone's throw from Senso-ji — a happy accident we'd keep rediscovering all week.

-Mario greeting us at the airport / first Tokyo skyline
+Mario greeting us at Tokyo airport arrivals

 Tokyo welcomes you with your favourite video game character — and somehow that already feels right.

-Day 1: 18th April
+Day 2: 18th April

 Kappabashi & the Akihabara Vortex

-Akihabara neon / inside BIC Camera
+Akihabara neon

 Akihabara doesn't whisper.
 It screams in neon and offers you twelve floors to lose yourself in.

-Day 2: 19th April
+Day 3: 19th April

 The Mt.
 Fuji Day